The Tested

 The Tested is a 2009 independent feature film written and directed by Russell Costanzo and produced by Melissa B. Miller of Shoebox Pictures.
 It is based on the award-winning short of the same name.

 Chosen to participant in the 2009 Narrative Independent Filmmaker Lab & Independent Film Week in New York City, the film is one of only ten narrative rough cuts chosen by the Lab for its artistic vision and outstanding promise.

 Synopsis

-Log Line: A life shattering tragedy sends three people on vastly different paths to a similar goal of redemption and understanding.
+Log line: A life shattering tragedy sends three people on vastly different paths to a similar goal of redemption and understanding.

-One year ago while on duty as a plain clothes cop, Julian Varone gunned down an unarmed teen.
+One year ago while on duty as a plainclothes cop, Julian Varone gunned down an unarmed teen.
 In that time Darralynn Warren, the teen's mother, has spiraled into a pit of despair, while his brother, Dre, has gone another route... ganglife.
 As for Julian, it's time for him to get back to work.

 It is a story about redemption, injustice of poverty, the cycle of violence and how these three lives, affected by a terrible tragedy, cannot find closure without the other.